 Maltase is defined as an enzyme that catalyzes the disaccharide maltose hydrolysis to the simple sugar glucose.
 This enzyme is present in bacteria, yeast, and plants, and it is thought to be generated by cells of the mucous membrane lining the intestinal wall in humans and other vertebrates.

 During the digestion process, starch is partially transformed into maltose by salivary or pancreatic enzymes, called amylases; Maltase is secreted by the intestine and then converts maltose into glucose.
 The body either uses the glucose or stores it as glycogen, also known as animal starch, in the liver.

 Six intestinal enzymes are needed for starch digestion, two of which are luminal endo-glucosidases, also known as alpha-amylases.
 The remaining four enzymes have been identified as various maltases, exo-glucosidases bound to the enterocytes' luminal surface.
 The sucrase-isomaltase system was linked to two of these maltase activities (maltase Ib, maltase Ia).
 The rest of the two maltases with no distinguishing characteristics were named maltase-glucoamylase (also called maltases II and III).
 Since they all digest linear starch oligosaccharides to glucose, these four maltases are also known as alpha-glucosidase.

-It is similar to alpha-glucosidase in several ways, but the term "maltase" emphasises the disaccharide nature of the substrate, where the glucose is cleaved, whereas "alpha-glucosidase" emphasises the bond, whether the substrate is polysaccharide or disaccharide.
+It is similar to alpha-glucosidase in several ways, but the term "maltase" emphasizes the disaccharide nature of the substrate, where the glucose is cleaved, whereas "alpha-glucosidase" emphasizes the bond, whether the substrate is polysaccharide or disaccharide.

 Vampire bats are said as the only vertebrates, which are known to not exhibit intestinal maltase activity.